Camp Counselor -

 - Must be at least 16 years old by the start of camp.

-- Must be a current active 4-H member.
+- Must be a current active 4-H member in good standing.

 - Must be able to get transportation to meetings and events as needed.